Yoast SEO Tutorial

 - If you used the keyword an acceptable number of times

-That’s a lot of things you need to keep in mind for every single post and page you publish.
+These are what you need to keep in mind for every single post and page you publish.
 However, with this plugin, you can focus on content creation and then use the SEO analysis tool to correct any mistakes you’ve made.

 Yoast Readability Analysis